Behavioral Science (BSC)

 BSC-257C Probability & Statistics for RN to BSN (4 credits)

+Course open to RN to BSN Degree Completion students only.
 This course, which is designed for nursing majors, introduces the student to basic research issues in the health sciences.
 The student practices conducting and interpreting data analysis using descriptive and inferential statistics, learns to convey the results of analyses clearly to others, and learns to recognize common fallacies in arguments about science.

 BSC-257H Statistics for Health Professionals (3 credits)